Tim Harris (footballer)

+Playing career

 Harris was a professional football player for several clubs, including Shrewsbury Town, Newport County, Cheltenham Town, Redditch United and as a goalkeeper for Gloucester City in the late 1970s.
 He was an assistant manager at Gloucester City twice, and has previous experience as a manager with Forest Green Rovers, Cinderford Town, Newport County and Merthyr Tydfil.

+Coaching career

 In 2006 Harris was appointed as First Team Manager at Gloucester City, saving them from relegation and finishing in a respectable 13th place.
 In 2008 Harris moved 'upstairs' and became General Manager, handing over the first team manager job to assistant David Mehew.
 Gloucester gained promotion to the Football Conference for the 2009–10 season, via a play-off win at Farnborough.